Q. Do I need an interpreter or a translator? +

+In other words, an interpreter speaks; a translator writes.
+A patient at a doctor’s office, a visiting diplomat, or a witness in court needs an interpreter.
+If you want a document, manual, or novel transferred from one language to another, you are looking for a translator.
 The distinction is professionally important because interpreters and translators receive separate training and develop significantly different career paths.
 Think of it as a sprinter versus a marathon runner: some skills overlap, but there is a necessary distinction.
 It would be disastrous to expect one to do the other’s job well.

-Q. Why should I hire an interpreter?
+Q. I have a bilingual employee or colleague.
+Why should I hire a qualified interpreter? +

-Q. how much do you charge for your services?
+Q. how much do you charge for your services? +

 Q. how far in advance should I request you as an interpreter? +